Approximating linear response by nonintrusive shadowing algorithms: Approximating linear response by shadowing

+Here $\rho(\delta(\Phi\circ j))$ accounts for the change of location of the attractor; $\delta \mu(\Phi)$ accounts for the difference between $\mu$ and $\rho$, which are both stationary measures, but only $\rho$ is SRB.
+Ruelle showed that these two terms have expressions given in equation~\eqref{e:ds123}:

-In the linear response formula, the term $\rho(\delta_s(J\circ j))$ is the derivative while assuming $\mu$ is fixed, that is, assuming that the SRB measure is preserved by the conjugation map $j$.
-Since the SRB measure depicts the long-time behavior, this assumption is very similar to the assumption we made for shadowing methods, hinting the following equivalence.
+The term $\rho(\delta(\Phi\circ j))$ is the derivative while assuming $\mu$ is fixed, that is, assuming that the SRB measure is preserved by the conjugation map $j$.
+This assumption is very similar to the assumption we made for shadowing methods, hinting the equivalence $\delta^{sd} \avg{\Phi}= \delta^{(1)} \avg{\Phi}$.
+In fact, using the Taylor expansion of $\delta j$, Ruelle showed that $\delta j =v$, which immediately yields this equivalence; however, this equivalence admits a much more elementary proof which does not involve $j$.

-\begin{lemma} The shadowing contribution of the linear response is accurately computed by the shadowing methods.
+\begin{theorem} The shadowing contribution of the linear response is exactly the target of shadowing methods.
 That is,